danielegrattarola/danielegrattarola.github.io/_posts/2021-03-12-gnn-lecture-part-2.md

 Message passing is usually formalized with the equation in the slide above.

-While it may look complicated at first, the formula simply describes the three steps that we saw before, and if you wanted to write it in pseudo-Python it would look something like this:
+While it may look complicated at first, the formula simply describes the three steps that we just saw, and if we wanted to write it in Python it would look something like this:

 ```py
 # For every node in the graph